AppCraft-Projects/ci-cd/NOTES.md

 - Select the plugins you need on the installation screen
 - Create an administrator user

+> Note: use the same email + password combination throughout this tutorial!
+> Also create a ssh key for that email!

 ## Installing Bitbucket

 - Navigate to `localhost:7990`